 11.1.
 This statement was agreed by the Trustees, and replaces any previous statements.
-Copies of this statement and any subsequent amendments will be made available to the employer, the investment managers, the Scheme actuary and the Scheme auditor upon request.
+Copies of this statement and any subsequent amendments will be made available to the employer, the investment manager, the actuary and the Scheme auditor upon request.